zem240/Air_Quality_Asthma_NYC_Analytic/README.md

 # Air_Quality_Asthma_NYC_Analytic
 Data analytic comparing a dataset about air quality in New York City to Asthma emergency visits in New York City.
-My name is Zachary Mokhtarzadeh, and I worked with Sabina Prochoski to acomplish this analytic.
+My name is Zachary Mokhtarzadeh, and I worked with Sabina Prochoski to accomplish this analytic.

 To run our code, first we will explain how to run each of our data cleans.
 In /etl_code you will find our subdirectories. /etl_code/zack handles the air quality dataset. /etl_code/sabina handles the asthma emergency department visit rates dataset.